tomchentw-deprecated/ng-fire-alarm/README.md

 [![Build Status](https://secure.travis-ci.org/tomchentw/ng-fire-alarm.png)](http://travis-ci.org/tomchentw/ng-fire-alarm) [![Coverage Status](https://coveralls.io/repos/tomchentw/ng-fire-alarm/badge.png)](https://coveralls.io/r/tomchentw/ng-fire-alarm) [![Code Climate](https://codeclimate.com/github/tomchentw/ng-fire-alarm.png)](https://codeclimate.com/github/tomchentw/ng-fire-alarm)  [![Dependency Status](https://gemnasium.com/tomchentw/ng-fire-alarm.png)](https://gemnasium.com/tomchentw/ng-fire-alarm)

 ## Project philosophy

 ### Develop in LiveScript
 [LiveScript](http://livescript.net/) is a compile-to-js language, which provides us more robust way to write JavaScript.
 It also has great readibility and lots of syntax sugar just like you're writting python/ruby.

 ### Use new API from $q
-We use newly introduced api: [`deferred.notify`](https://github.com/angular/angular.js/blob/master/CHANGELOG.md#120rc1-spooky-giraffe-2013-08-13) to notify you about the *value/order* changes, we let you decide how you deal with your data.
+We use newly introduced $q API to [`notify`](https://github.com/angular/angular.js/blob/master/CHANGELOG.md#120rc1-spooky-giraffe-2013-08-13) you about the *value/order* changes, we let you decide how you deal with your data with `$scope`.

 ### Firebase Collection support
-We know that you want to make use of collection in `Firebase`, but still want to preserve the right order, or order by any properties in each item.
-You can use the second argument of `$fireAlarm` service to enable this transformation for you.
+We know that you want to take advantage of collection in `Firebase`, but still want to preserve the right order, or order by any properties in each item. `ng-fire-alarm` allows to transform collection **object** into native js array for you.

 ### Seperation of Concerns
-`ng-fire-alarm` follows seperation of concerns by seperating control object and data source to `Bell` object and `Fire` object(s).
-So a `ng-change`, `ng-submit`, `ng-click` can be directly bound to [`Bell`](https://github.com/tomchentw/ng-fire-alarm#bell-object) object, while your [`Fire`](https://github.com/tomchentw/ng-fire-alarm#fire-objects) object(s) are clean and just like what you see in Firebase dashboard.
+We follow seperation of concerns by seperating control(reference) object and data source to [`Alarm`](https://github.com/tomchentw/ng-fire-alarm#alarm-object) object and [`Fire`](https://github.com/tomchentw/ng-fire-alarm#fire-objects) object(s).
+So a `ng-change`, `ng-submit`, `ng-click` can be directly bound to Alarm object, while your Fire object(s) are clean and just like what you see in Firebase dashboard.

 ## Installation